Hon-Wong/ByteVideoLLM/README.md

 ByteVideoLLM aims to strike a fine balance between performance and token consumption in video LLM.

 ## Features
-In the coming weeks, we will be unveiling the following components:
+In the coming weeks, we will be releasing the following components:

 - Data: Approximately 1 million high-quality synthetic data points meticulously gathered by our team for Video QA.
 - Model Checkpoint: Pre-trained model checkpoints of different scales.